bambielli/bambielli.github.io/_posts/2017-07-16-game-of-life.md

 ## My Implementation

 My implementation uses javascript, HTML, and CSS.
-Its only dependency is a [Coordinate][coord]{:target="_blank"} class that I published to npm, which I extend for my game of life implementation.
+Its only dependency is a [Coordinate][coord]{:target="_blank"} class that I published to npm, which I extended for my game of life implementation.
 I used webpack to leverage some ES6 javascript features (like imports) in my code.

 The bulk of the algorithm exists in the [Generation class.][generation]{:target="_blank"} `Generation` keeps track of the current state of the game.
 It accepts an integer in its constructor, and generates a new NxN matrix of dead cells based on that integer.
 This allows the game to have a flexibly sized window in which to run.